-The Most Beautiful Napa and Sonoma Winery Castles
+The Most Beautiful Winery Castles in Napa and Sonoma

 In Northern California wine country, many gorgeous tasting rooms dot the land but to really amp up the wow factor, Napa and Sonoma winery castles are the sights to see.
 The history of the winery castle harks back to the grandiose chateaux (“castle” in French), deeply ingrained in French winemaking history.
 This term applies largely in Bordeaux but also in other regions, such as the Rhône and Loire Valleys.
 In Burgundy, the preferred term is “domaine,” translating to “estate” and referring to all vineyards that make up a single property.
 There are no requirements that a French chateau or domaine be grand, though there are certainly many extravagant examples throughout the country.
-Here at home, Napa and Sonoma winery castles are largely authentic to the French concept of growing and making wine on site, paying homage to where our favorite beverage was perfected.
-Here are nine winery estates across our valleys that honor the European chateau/domaine/castle tradition in grand ways.
+Here at home, winery castles in Napa and Sonoma are largely authentic to the French concept of growing and making wine on site, paying homage to where our favorite beverage was perfected.
+Here are nine winery estates across our valleys that honor the European chateau/domaine tradition in grand ways, and look like castles.

 Sonoma Winery Castles

 In 1974, Tom and Sally Jordan turned their attention from winegrowing to building a magnificent winery near Healdsburg—a chateau that would combine food, wine and hospitality in such a way that visitors would feel as if they had traveled to France without leaving California.

 The Jordans had visited France often and particularly appreciated the wines and wineries of Bordeaux.
 They pored over books on French architecture and hired San Francisco architect Bob Arrigoni to realize their vision.
 They broke ground on the 58,000-square-foot French-inspired chateau winery in 1975, and the production wing of the winery—including 12 towering 6,000-gallon oak casks—was finished one week before the first harvest in 1976.